 Also, other eye shapes on older women can look like hooded eyes.

-if you said yes to every sentence, you have a hooded eyes for sure.
+if you said yes to every sentence, you have hooded eyes for sure.

 (just like me) The good news is that I already master the hooded eyes technique, and I will share it with you in a minute.

-If this your case or you want to know if you have deep set eyes, Check really quick this post about how to determine Deep set eyes and the best eye makeup tips to make them pop.
+If this is your case or you want to know if you have deep-set eyes, Check really quick this post about how to determine Deep-set eyes and the best eye makeup tips to make them pop.